SELF-HELP ACTION SUPPORTING SURVIVORS OF TORTURE AND TRAUMA IN SE ASIA, OCEANIA AND AUSTRALASIA

 'We Bougainville people are very cautious of outsiders who want to come in to fix things for us.
 Massive needs exist in health, education, and infrastructure to name a few.
 We virtually need to start from scratch.
 Outside help 'is' needed.
 However we do not believe that having a massive range of 'services' devised and provided across the board by outside experts is the way.'

-It is noted from a careful reading of the UN Inter-Agency Report that it's own recommendations contain virtually nothing that falls within the PNG Government's and the Report's own guidelines requiring 'participatory self help action by locals'.
+It is noted from a careful reading of the UN Inter-Agency Report that its own recommendations contain virtually nothing that falls within the PNG Government's and the Report's own guidelines requiring 'participatory self help action by locals'.
 There is a dearth of 'participatory self help models' among both Government bodies and NGO's.

-In the UN Inter-Agency Report, while there was 'lip service' to 'self help' and 'participation by locals', there was little evidence of the use of participatory self help action models.
 Virtually every one of the Report's recommendation was for 'centralised' 'uniform' programs that are 'devised', 'controlled' and 'implemented' by outsiders, and via 'top down', 'bureaucratically organised', 'service delivery' processes.
 This is prescribing forms of governance when 'governance' is a prime point of contention!

 It is not surprising.
 This is the 'way' of the mainstream first nations.
 Virtually all mainstream funding uses 'top down service delivery' models as a starting point.
 This is never questioned.
 Both funding 'policy' and 'programs' are based on this 'service delivery' model.
 It is the model used at every level of Government.
 All Program funding 'criteria' and 'evaluation' are also based on the 'service delivery' model.
 Any 'sense' of participation and 'self help' is skewed into the service delivery model.